Parents and Carers

 As a parent or carer of a child you are the best person to ensure that your child’s wellbeing is the best it can be.
 What we mean by wellbeing is that your child will be safe, healthy, achieving, nurtured, active, respected, responsible and included.
 Most parents and carers usually have family and friends around them to support them to do this.

-There may be times however, when you need additional help to develop your child’s wellbeing.
+There may be times however, when you need additional help to develop your child’s wellbeing and children, young people and families need to know who they can contact when they need access to relevant support.
 Health professionals (Health Visitor, G.P., Dentist, Speech and Language Therapist, etc.) and education staff (early years staff, and teachers) are there if you need any help, at any time.
 They will work with you, to support your child’s wellbeing or pass you onto the right person who will help you.

 The GIRFEC approach ensures every child or young person will have a designated Named Person available to them.
 This is an identified professional whose job it is to be a first point of contact for you, your child or anyone who has a concern about your child or young person’s wellbeing.